junikimm717/fls-assignment-public/syllabus.md

 - Continuing Lecture 2: Reminder on script correctness
 - Manual kernel configuration (modules, drivers, ...), show how `make menuconfig` works
 - What is the kernel command line?
-Why is it so important
+Why is it so important?
 - Real and Pseudo filesystems
   - Demo of why we need /proc, /dev, /sys, /tmp ...
+- The role of `switch_root`
 - What does init actually do?
 Why did systemd become a thing?

 ## Lab 2 - Friday 1/23 End of Lecture-5PM